Kruševlje: World War II and aftermath

 During April 1941, when the World War II started, Yugoslavia was occupied and Bačka was annexed by Hungary.
 Since 1942 some inhabitants of Kruševlje (less than 50 men) joined the SS-troops and went to the Russian front.
 In 1943 more young men were mobilized and almost all men in 1944.

 The villagers also sent some aid in food and clothes to the Eastern front and Germany, and there was no other role in the war campaign.
-When it became clear in October 1944, that the Soviet Army and the Yugoslav partisans will be soon there, and that the war was lost, many German village populations were forced to evacuate by German military commanders.
-But, many wanted to remain because they felt not guilty for any crimes.
+When it became clear in October 1944, that the Soviet Army and the Yugoslav partisans will be soon there, and that the war was lost, some German village populations were forced to evacuate by German military commanders.
+But, a number of them wanted to remain because they felt not guilty for any crimes.
 Only several families fled from Kruševlje in October 1944 before the Soviet Red Army came.
 The last German chairman of the village council was Franz Peller.

 On October 20, 1944, the partisans came from Stanišić and entered into Kruševlje.
 The next day, October 21 arrests started.
 Almost all remaining men were taken prisoners.
 The entire German population was proclaimed collaborator of the Third Reich and deprived from all their civilian rights and property.
 On Christmas Day 1944, about 60 young men and women were taken to Siberia to work in Russian mines.